TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

     :caption: EXT:my_extension/Resources/Private/Templates/SomeTemplate.html

     <f:comment>
-        This will be ignored by the Fluid parser and wil not appear in the source code of the rendered template
+        This will be ignored by the Fluid parser and will not appear in the source code of the rendered template
         <x:someBrokenFluid>
     </f:comment>